spunkypanda/clean-react-patterns/func-as-props.md

 # Function-as-props

-I came across a really cool React component composition pattern while reading [ Kent C Dodds' article introducing Downshift ] (https://medium.com/@kentcdodds/introducing-downshift-for-react-b1de3fca0817 url).
+I came across a really cool React component composition pattern while reading [Kent C Dodds' article introducing Downshift ](https://medium.com/@kentcdodds/introducing-downshift-for-react-b1de3fca0817 "url").
 While this was a new pattern for me, it may not be for others.
 However for the benefit of anyone who comes across this repo, I shall introduce this nifty pattern.

 In the first code snippet, I shall define a component that can be a parent component that exposes certain props to a stateless child component.
 This child component shall be a function.